larrycaw/colorblind-sim/README.md

 > **Experience the world through different eyes** 👁️

 A modern web application that simulates different types of color vision deficiencies, allowing users to experience how images appear to people with various forms of colorblindness.
-Features an interactive "Color World Split" with a draggable slider, particle effects, and real-time color transformation.
+Features an interactive "Color World Split" with a draggable slider and real-time color transformation.

 ## ✨ Features

 - **🎮 Interactive Color World Split**: Drag the slider to compare original vs. filtered images in real-time
 - **🎨 Multiple Colorblind Types**: Simulate Protanopia (red-blind), Deuteranopia (green-blind), and Tritanopia (blue-blind)
 - **📸 Image Upload & Demo**: Upload your own images or try the built-in demo with vibrant landscapes
-- **✨ Particle Effects**: Animated particles that change color based on the selected colorblind type

 - **🏠 Main Menu Navigation**: Easy navigation between upload, demo, and simulation modes
 - **🎨 Modern UI**: Beautiful, responsive design with smooth animations using Framer Motion
 - **⚡ Real-time Processing**: Instant color transformation using canvas and matrix transformations